wymillerlinux/tabletennis/README.md

 # tabletennis

 An automatic ping program that reports back saying how many successes or failures you have!
-The set pings are for my server/workstations so you have to put your own pings for your own servers/workloads.
+The set ping requests are for my server/workstations so you have to put your own ping requests for your own servers/workloads.

 You can run this program while in the current directory:
 `python servertest.py`